saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/docker.md

 ### Running the Sauce Connect Proxy Container Indefinitely With Docker Compose

-If you need a Sauce Connect Proxy to stay up indefinitely but you can't deploy it in Kubernetes (which is the recommended container orchestration tool), the `docker-compose.yaml` below shows how to set up a set of shared Sauce Connect Pools that automatically restart when they go down. the Sauce Connect Proxy Docker GitHub repository provides an [example docker-compose.yaml](https://github.com/saucelabs/sauce-connect-docker/tree/main/examples/docker-compose-sc).
+If you need a Sauce Connect Proxy to stay up indefinitely but you can't deploy it in Kubernetes (which is the recommended container orchestration tool), the Sauce Connect Proxy Docker GitHub repository provides an [example docker-compose.yaml](https://github.com/saucelabs/sauce-connect-docker/tree/main/examples/docker-compose-sc) that shows how to set up a set of shared Sauce Connect Pools that automatically restart when they go down.

 ### Running an Application Alongside Sauce Connect Proxy